imjackson/jacksongpack.com/README.md

 This site is built with plain HTML and CSS.
 Node is used during development for Prettier and pre-commit hooks.

 A lot of consideration was taken to make this site as fast and as energy efficient as possible.
-Fonts are served locally and preloaded.
+[Fonts](#fonts) are served locally and preloaded.
 The fonts used are also subsetted into base Latin characters.
 Images and markup are kept to a minimum.

 ## Running Locally

--   Clone the repository: `git clone https://github.com/imjackson/jacksongpack.com.git`
+-   Clone the repository: `git clone https://github.com/imjackson/jacksongpack.com.git` or `git clone git@github.com:imjackson/jacksongpack.git` (if using ssh).
 -   Install development dependencies with npm: `npm install`
 -   Run the site using your preffered live-server app.

 Husky and Pretty-Quick are used to run prettier as a pre-commit hook.
-You can run prettier manually with `npx prettier --write`.
+You can run prettier manually with `npx prettier --write .`.

 ## Development Dependencies

 -   Prettier
 -   Husky
 -   Pretty-Quick

+## Fonts

+Fonts are served locally from [assets/fonts](./assets/fonts/).

+Fonts used:

+-   Lato
+-   Roboto
+-   IBM Plex Sans

 ## License